-Some undetermined amount of time later, Yahweh's universe still in peril, Lucifer Morningstar is invited to the House of Destiny of the Endless, promised that should he come that he will learn something to his own advantage.
+Some undetermined amount of time later, Yahweh's creation still in peril, Lucifer Morningstar is invited to the House of Destiny of the Endless, promised that should he come that he will learn something to his own advantage.
 That is why, despite his better judgment on the matter, he decided to come along with Elaine, who was told someone in the House of Destiny would need her help.
 So they come to his abode in the Garden of the Forking Ways and sit at his table, enjoying his hospitality.
-This is how Michael finds his brother and daughter, and he doesn't seem to pleased at this surprise encounter, at all as he demands to know why Lucifer is present.
+This is how Michael finds his brother and daughter, and he doesn't seem to pleased.

-When he finds out that Lucifer was invited while he was not, he only becomes further enraged but Destiny tells Michael, that he knew he was already going to be coming to which Michael angrily replies that he hates Destiny's knowledge of what his every action and reaction will be, which is when Lucifer interrupts to comment that he sympathizes with Michael on that point as he hates it too.
-Eventually Michael calms down and everyone manages to act at least remotely civilized as they eat their meal, of course Lucifer has a desire to make a wager with Destiny.
+Lucifer has a desire to make a wager with Destiny.
 So he asks from across the table if Destiny would be willing to bet that before the meal is over, Lucifer will do something not written in Destiny's book.
-Destiny argues that all things are written in his book but Lucifer says that then they can just make the wager for the hell of it.
-Once again Destiny denies the offer saying that since all things are predetermined, he does not gamble.
+Destiny argues that all things are written in his book.
 The conversation ends with Lucifer saying, "Then gamble that they're not, and you can't lose."
 The attitude of Lucifer is remarked about soon after by Elaine's mutter, "A glass of testosterone, anyone?"

-The meal continues from that point, most likely without conversation for the most part until Elaine accidentally brings up a touchy subject when she asks her father if Heaven has returned back to normal since the invasion by the Titan brothers.
-Michael goes off on a huge rant at that point about how the entire universe is in peril because Yahweh has abandoned creation.
+Elaine accidentally brings up a touchy subject when she asks her father if Heaven has returned back to normal since the invasion by the Titan brothers.
+Michael goes off on a huge rant at that point about how the entire multiverse is in peril because Yahweh has abandoned creation.
 Elaine seems shocked at this news at which point Lucifer clears things up for her, making it known that only Yahweh's cosmos will be affected, his are completely safe.
 Michael bitterly points out then at the table that since the problem does not touch Lucifer, he does not care about it, nor shall be help.

 So it is that Lucifer continues to remain silent in the background, as Elaine and Michael talk of the troubles for the cosmos, and turn to Destiny whom they believe has the answer.
 The answer he gives them when they request he read from the book is this: "To read aloud from the book makes the book an element in the story it tells.
 The danger inherent in that is as great as the threat you seek to address.
 That this is a turning point in the history of creation is self-evident.
 The very script in which the book is written changes after this point.
 At such a juncture, the slightest word or gesture could tip the balance."
-These words, for some reason, cause Michael to fly off into the heavens almost immediately, and Elaine feels it her duty to follow him.
-This leaves only Lucifer in Destiny's house and so he speaks up, "And then there were two.
-As you intended from the start."
+These words, heard by Michael, cause him to fly off into the heavens almost immediately, and even Elaine feels it her duty to follow him.

 As they sit in Destiny's house, Lucifer and the eldest of The Endless are having a conversation, one about why Lucifer has a distaste for Destiny.
-The reason being is not a personal one, rather it is that Destiny represents the will of Lucifer's father, Yahweh.
-Destiny represents the idea of predestination, the very concept that could be considered Lucifer's greatest enemy throughout his entire existence, more so than the very one who brought it about.
+Destiny represents the idea of predestination, the very concept that could be considered Lucifer's greatest enemy throughout his entire existence.
 Lucifer than rises from his seat at the end of the table and as he walks towards Destiny, and goes on to say, that while cause and effect are tools, they are only the foundation if it is a prison you are creating.

 At this point Destiny claims he does not understand the metaphor but says that as for himself, he would prefer a prison over an asylum, a comment which manages to rile up the normally cool and collected Lucifer as he realizes that comment was directed at his own creation.
 So, in a predetermined outburst he reaches forward, grabs several pages of Destiny's book with his hand, tears them out and incinerates them in his "light-bringing" fires.
 "And now we're both in the dark."
 Lucifer says, believing himself to be triumphant but Destiny replies, "No. Now you look at the ashes..."
 In surprise Lucifer looks down to see the blackened remnants of the page have fallen into a pattern that forms two words, "Fenris" and "Yggdrasil"..."And now you change your mind..."